Home / Dictionary / Poisson distribution

 Clarifications based on expert sources

-Experts emphasise that the Poisson distribution is best for modelling rare, independent events over a fixed interval.
+Experts emphasize that the Poisson distribution is best for modelling rare, independent events over a fixed interval.
 Misapplying the distribution can lead to significant errors in probability estimation and decision-making.

 In more complicated scenarios, we have the compound Poisson distribution.
 Here, the number of events follows a Poisson distribution, but each follows a different distribution.
 Another extension is the non-homogeneous Poisson process, where the rate parameter λ varies over time.